 1 The God of Abraham praise,

 At whose supreme command

 From earth I rise, and seek the joys

 At thy right hand;

 I all on earth forsake,

 Its wisdom, fame, and power;

-And him my only portion make,
+And him my only portion make.

 My shield, and tower.

-2 The God who reigns on high, The great archangels sing; And "Holy, holy, holy," cry, Almighty King!
-Who was and is the same, And evermore shall be; Jehovah, Father, great I AM, We worship thee."
+2 The God who reigns on high,

+The great archangels sing;

+And "Holy, holy, holy," cry,

+Almighty King!

+Who was and is the same,

+And evermore shall be;

+Jehovah, Father, great I AM,

+We worship thee."

-3 Before the Saviour's face,
+Before the Saviour's face,

 The ransomed nations bow;

 O'erwelmed at his almighty grace,

 Forever new;

+He shown his sister of leve

 He shows his prints of love,-

 They kindle to a flame!

-And sound through all the worlds above,
+And sound through all the worlds abo

-The slaughtered Lamb.
+And sound through all the worlds above, The slaughtered Lamb.